 - Short Note

-A short note should not exceed more than three pages.
+The Short note should not consist of more than three pages.